 Visiting Undergraduate and Graduate Students

-What is a Visiting Student?
+What is a Visiting or Non-Degree Student?

 Students may also be professionals seeking knowledge and new skills to apply towards their professional careers.
 Taking a credit-bearing course is also a way to explore a topic before applying to one of Emerson's undergraduate or graduate degree programs.